 - EVIDENTIALITY: (first vowel of the verb e a o).
-The speaker may shade the message by indicating evidentiality of either the IF clause, the THEN clause, or the ELSE clause. - DOUBT (Xwe-) in the IF clause indicates speaker has little confidence that the CONDITION will ever be met; in the THEN clause, indicates that even if the CONDITION is met, the result is unlikely to be realized; in the ELSE clause likewise. - POSSIBILITY (Xwa-) in the IF clause indicates speaker believes there is a possibility the CONDITION could be met; in the THEN or ELSE clauses, believes there is only a possibility that if the CONDITION is met, the result will be realized. - CERTAINTY (Xwo-) in the IF clause, speaker is fully confident the CONDITION will (eventually) be met; in the THEN or ELSE clauses, regardless of the likelihood of the CONDITION being met, if it is met, the result is certain to be realized.
+The speaker may shade the message by indicating evidentiality of either the if clause or the then clause. - DOUBT (Xwe-) in the IF clause indicates speaker has little confidence that the CONDITION will ever be met; in the THEN clause, indicates that even if the CONDITION is met, the result is unlikely to be realized. - POSSIBILITY (Xwa-) in the IF clause indicates speaker believes there is a possibility the CONDITION could be met; in the THEN clause, believes there is only a possibility that if the CONDITION is met, the result will be realized. - CERTAINTY (Xwo-) in the IF clause, speaker is fully confident the CONDITION will (eventually) be met; in the THEN clause, regardless of the likelihood of the CONDITION being met, if it is met, the result is certain to be realized.